awsdocs/aws-app-mesh-user-guide/doc_source/meshes.md

 ## Creating a service mesh<a name="create-mesh"></a>

+**Note**
+When creating a Mesh, you must add a namespace selector\.
+If the namespace selector is empty, it selects all namespaces\.
+To restrict the namespaces, use a label to associate AppMesh resources to the created mesh\.

 To create a service mesh using the AWS CLI version 1\.18\.116 or higher, see the example in the AWS CLI reference for the [create\-mesh](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-mesh.html) command\.

 **To create a service mesh using the AWS Management Console**